ibm-cloud-docs/databases-for-redis/getting-started.md

 {{site.data.keyword.cloud_notm}} uses a manifest file - `manifest.yml` to associate an application with a service.
 Follow these steps to create your manifest file.

-1. In an editor, open a new file and add the following:
+1. In an editor, open a new file and add the following text:

   ```
   ---